Borrowdale, Harare: Education

-Throughout the 20th century, the concentration of wealth in Borrowdale sparked the growth of many prestigious public and private schools in and around the neighborhood.
+Throughout the 20th century, the concentration of wealth in Borrowdale sparked the growth of many public and private schools in and around the neighborhood.
 One of the first schools was the St. John's College.

 Borrowdale is also home to several private schools, including, Westminster International, Borrowdale Academy, St. John's College, St. John's Preparatory School, St. George's College, Harare, Hartmann House Preparatory School and The Heritage School, Zimbabwe.

 Sports

 Borrowdale is home to Borrowdale Race Course, the third ground in Zimbabwe to be built specifically for horse racing.
-It is one of the most prestigious race courses in Zimbabwe and it hosts a number of international competitions such as the OK Grand Challenge run by OK Zimbabwe Limited.
-The Castle Tankard, which is the oldest horse race competition in Zimbabwe, is one of the major annual events which takes place at race course which is located on the heart of Borrowdale.
+It hosts a number of international competitions such as the OK Grand Challenge run by OK Zimbabwe Limited.
+The Castle Tankard, which is the oldest horse race competition in Zimbabwe, is one of the major annual events that takes place in Borrowdale.

-Other amenities include, a half Olympic swimming pool, cricket grounds, refurbished tennis courts, and acres of green space.
-Borrowdale is also home to St. John's College, which has produced a disproportionate number of the country's cricket and rugby players, through its high school teams known as the Rams.

 Borrowdale is also home to one of the oldest active rugby clubs in Southern Africa, Old Georgians Rugby Club.

 Borrowdale is the birthplace of tennis star siblings, Wayne Black, Cara Black and Byron Black.